1st December 2022

 The CBIC notified six new CGST notifications.
 Important ones are as follows-

 (a) GSTR-3B format was modified to include a new table 3.1.1 to report e-commerce sales and taxes payable on the same for both e-commerce operators and e-commerce sellers.
 A few more changes were done to Table 3.2 and 4.
+All changes except table 4 are live on the government portal.
 Check out the new format of GSTR-3B

 (b) Section 110 of Finance Act 2022 was notified.
 Hence, taxpayer can transfer CGST in cash from one GSTIN to another as CGST or IGST only as a distinct person in form PMT-09.

 (c) The due date to file GSTR-4 for FY 2021-22 is extended by late fee waiver up to 28th July 2022.
 Likewise, the due date for CMP-08 is extended up to 31st July 2022.

 The 47th GST Council meeting was held on the 28th and 29th of June 2022 in Chandigarh.
 Union FM Nirmala Sitharaman chaired this meeting and made key recommendations to revise rates goods and services.
 Further, the GST exemption list was trimmed down and modifications to the GSTR-3B format are now opened up for public suggestions.